 Forest management activities can impact recreational opportunities.
 Potential exists for increased public awareness and for increased recreational opportunities through co-ordination with forest management practices.
-The FMP shall have addressed recreational issues through a variety of tactics such as deferrals or buffers around specific sites or access management strategies.
+The FMP may have addressed recreational issues through a variety of tactics such as deferrals or buffers around specific sites or access management strategies.

-- 5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the GDP and FHP. - 5.2.2 The forest operator shall work with groups that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation sites.
-Roads shall be designed to ensure they can be used safely while minimizing their impact on the recreation values of the area. - 5.2.4 FHPs affecting recreational sites should provide opportunities for the enhancement of existing recreational trail and road systems whenever possible.
+- 5.2.1 Operational tactics to mitigate impacts on recreation and tourism shall be described in the FHP. - 5.2.2 The forest operator shall work with groups that have raised concerns with the operator or have been identified by Alberta. - 5.2.3 Roads should be planned to avoid recreation sites.
+Roads shall be designed to ensure they can be used safely while minimizing their impact on the recreation values of the area.